LCC-CIT/CIS195-CourseMaterials/LabStarters/Lab04/Lab4Instructions.md

 You will use the web page from lab 2, part 1 as your starting point.

 1. Create a external CSS file with the following types of rules:
-   - A rule that uses an HTML element as a selector
+   - A rule that uses a single HTML element as a selector.
-   -
+   - A rule that uses multiple HTML elements as selectors.
+   - A rule that uses an id as a selector.
+   - A rule that uses a class as a selector.

 2. Link the CSS file to the HTML page.
 3. Apply each of the style rules in at least one place on the page.